inonreuven/MNIST_Classifier/README.md

 - **'PATH_TO_STORE_X'** - the root directory of dataset.
 - **download** - downloads the dataset from the internet and puts it in root directory.
 - **train** - creates the dataset from  train-images-idx3-ubyte/t10k-images-idx3-ubyte.
+[DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) Combines a dataset and a sampler, and provides an **iterable** over the given dataset.